nlouis56/discord_bot/README.md

 Shows the litteral text, without embedding emotes, gifs, or user tags

 #
+## Chatroom commands

+> \>addchannel
+Adds the current channel to the "global chatroom"

+> \>rmchannel
+Removes the current channel of the "global chatroom"

+#
 ## Superuser commands

 to access these, you just have to put your userid (or the userid of anyone you wish to make a superuser) in the "superusers" list of the settings.json file